cwesterhold/liquidsoft_components/README.md

      - Keyboard types, focusNodes, validation and more
  - Spinner
      - Cupertino or Material Spinner
-     - Provide Text for context
+     - Provide Text for loading context
  - Toggle Bar
+     - Horizontal tab interface capable of handing any number of inputs.
+     - Easily customize colors with an easy to use set of attributes.
+ - Switch - Coming soon
+     - Cupertino or Material Switch
+     - customize colors and size
+ - Search Bar - Coming Soon

  ## Contributors Welcome